Thanks for visiting our Gallery website. We are on-line year round.

 to juried shows throughout the country.

-Visit this gallery to see fine pieces of artwork that are rarely seen by the public.
+Visit this gallery to see artwork that is rarely seen, except in Lubec.

 and a fine 1921 Hewlett Davis grand piano is available for use during concerts and will remain with the Grange.